fasiha/ebisu/README.md

   See README for derivation.
   """
-  from scipy.special import gammaln from numpy import exp alpha, beta, t = prior if not independent:
+  from scipy.special import betaln from numpy import exp a, b, t = prior if not independent:
     independent = cacheIndependent(prior)
   dt = tnow / t
-  ret = betaln(a+dt, b) - independent
+  ret = betaln(a + dt, b) - independent
   return exp(ret) if exact else ret